United customers may take advantage of several U.S. government programs that could help them to move through the airport more quickly.

 Automated Passport Control (APC)

-APC is a CBP program that expedites the entry process for U.S. and Canadian passport holders, U.S. residents, and eligible Visa Waiver Program nationals by allowing eligible travelers to scan their passports, submit their Customs declaration forms and verify their identities at a self-service kiosk.
+APC is a CBP program that expedites the entry process for U.S. and Canadian passport holders, U.S. residents, eligible Visa Waiver Program nationals, and certain U.S. visa holders by allowing travelers to scan their passports, submit their Customs Declaration and verify their identities at a self-service kiosk.
 APC is a free service and does not require pre-registration or membership.
 Additional information about the program and locations can be found at the CBP website.

-Both U.S. and Canadian nationals entering the U.S. can use the Mobile Passport Control app to submit their passport information and U.S. Customs Declarations Forms via a smartphone or tablet prior to U.S. Customs and Border Protection inspection.
-The app is available for free on the App Store and Google Play.
-The program is currently available at the Atlanta, Miami, Seattle, Chicago O’Hare and San Francisco airports, with plans to expand to other locations.
-Visit http://mobilepassport.us/ for more information.
+Both U.S. and Canadian nationals entering the U.S. can use the MPC app to submit their passport information and U.S. Customs Declarations via a smartphone or tablet prior to U.S. Customs and Border Protection inspection.
+The app is available for free on the Apple App Store and Google Play.
+Visit the Mobile Passport website for more information.